-- Selected students will be expected to have and maintain, at their own expense, passports valid for travel.
+- Selected students will be expected to have and maintain, at their own expense, passports and visas valid for travel.

 - Selected students will be expected to work on their own laptop computers while in Austin and while traveling.

-Please note that this internship can be offered only to students of The University of Texas at Austin.
+Please note that this internship can be offered only to students enrolled at The University of Texas at Austin.